an2n/vue3-app-configuration/README.md

 ## Get started

-To use vue3-app-configuration, you need to initialize it in your main Vue application file, typically main.ts or main.js.
+To use vue3-app-configuration, you need to initialize it in your main application file, typically main.ts or main.js.

 ```ts
 import { createApp } from "vue";